Ice Melt Alternatives

 That’s the combination to look for – an ice melt that is both safe and effective.
 Safe Paw covers both angles remarkably well.
 First, it is the only leading ice melt alternative that is safe because it’s the only one that has no salt in its blend.

-Safe Paw ice melt alternative uses a proprietary blend of safe ingredients that break down the structure of ice, so ice melts quickly and can be scraped away more easily.
+Safe Paw road salt alternative uses a proprietary blend of safe ingredients that break down the structure of ice, so ice melt products quickly and can be scraped away more easily.
 There’s no salt at all, only ingredients guaranteed (and recognized by the EPA) to be safe.